conradakunga/Blog/_posts/2025-09-29-correctly-getting-the-number-of-days-in-a-month-in-c-net.md

     - .NET
 ---

-Our last post, ["Getting The Number Of Days In A Month In C# & .NET"]({% post_url 2025-09-28-getting-the-number-of-days-in-a-month-in-c-net %}), looked at two ways to get the number of days in a particular month.
+Our last post, ["Getting The Number Of Days In A Month In C# & .NET"]({% post_url 2025-09-28-getting-the-number-of-days-in-a-month-in-c-net %}), looked at two ways to get the **number of days in a particular month**.

 The code is correct, but it may potentially be **wrong**..